Skip to content

 Conclusion

-This article has shown you how to make a repair list for an investment house using the approach I have used for many years.
-It gives a quick way to come up with a general idea of what the repairs will cost, so you make offers on investment properties.
-In addition, this article covers standard items you will often find and is not for every property.
-If the property has a swimming pool, fire pit, external buildings, or other unique attributes, you need to expand your inspection accordingly.
-The main takeaway from this article is to make a rough estimate so you can get on with the offer.
-Very few offers lead to a deal, so wait on the detailed list with the exact cost until you own the property.
-If this is your first rental house, look at my complete guide to buying a rental home.
+This article has shown you the best way to make a repair list for an investment house using the approach I have used for many years.
+It gives a quick way to come up with a general idea of what the repairs will cost so you make offers on investment properties.
+This article covers standard items you will often find and is not for every property.
+If the property has a swimming pool, fire pit, external buildings, or other unique attributes, you must expand your inspection accordingly.

 Author